Achuar: Tasks

 Women and men hold separate daily tasks that are all beneficial for the survival of a family.
 The women gather and carry the game, sometimes with their children, while also preparing meals.
 They also have the opportunity to fish with baskets or with lines but overall their role pertains to domestic duties.
 Men, on the other hand, work in the forest and hunt.
 They are also involved in making the tools they use for hunting, like blowguns and traps, and use the technique of clearing for the expansion of their spouses’ gardens.

 Gardens are maintained solely by women, at least three days a week.
 They comprise a large quantity and variety of plant species, but their value delves much deeper than just a source of food.
 Women can find sanctuary in their gardens and express their grief and suffering in private, as public emotion is spurned.
 Women also give birth to their children in there, demonstrating the importance of gardens in Achuar lives.

-The Achuar follow an astronomical calendar of seasonal resources, like the fish season, which is divided into days, moons, and year.
+The Achuar follow a lunar calendar of seasonal resources, like the fish season, which is divided into days, moons, and year.

 Aside from the everyday routine, there still remains time for leisure.
 Thirty-five percent of the day is spent on subsistence production, leaving the rest of the day open.
 Men and young boys have more time for relaxation compared to women who still have house chores to complete.
 Before being married, young boys do nothing all day while adolescent girls work in the garden.
 During the rest of the day, married men drink manioc beer and talk amongst each other while also doing handiwork, for example woodwork.

 Language

-The ethnic group Achuar forms part of the conjunction of the Shuar and form one of the four dialect groups that constitute the linguistic family of the Shuar (Achuar, Shuar, Aguaruna y Huambisa).
+The Achuar ethnic group forms part of the conjunction of the Shuar and forms one of the four dialect groups that constitute the linguistic family of the Shuar (Achuar, Shuar, Aguaruna y Huambisa).

 The Achuar speak a Shuar language and Achuar-Shiwiar language, dialects of the Jivaroan languages.
 Achuar Chicham or Achuar are related to other languages such as Shuar Chicham but they differ greatly with the Awajunt language (except for some words and phrases).
 For this reason, some researchers believe they are not from the Jivaroana family.
 In the Achuar language, there are only four vowels: a, e, i, u.
 The 'e' is pronounced differently.
 The alphabet consists of 21 letters a, aa, ch, e, ee, i, ii, j, k, m, n, p, r, s, sh, t, ts, u, uu, w, y.